-Argument:integer > 0.Default:50
+Argument:integer > 0.Default:50Repeatable:No.

-6.12.13 <orientation> (necessary)
+6.12.15 <orientation> (necessary)

-Description: Specifies parameters for strike, dip and probability for normal fault.
+Description: Specifies parameters for strike, dip, probability for normal fault and probability for antithetic fault.
 The command is repeatable, meaning that we can specify groups of faults with different orientation.
 The fraction of each group is given by the command "fraction".
+Argument: